Como Park Senior High School: Renovation

 In early 2016, plans to renovate the Como Park facilities were drafted by a school design committee, with the final plans including redoing artificial turf on the schools sports field, a building addition and interior renovations to create compacity for 100 new students through new education spaces, and a 2-story addition to the building.
 The construction of these additions first broke ground through early and late 2017, with the returfing of the field being completed the same year while the other projects were not complete until fall of 2020.

 Education

 Como Park's average score on the ACT exam was 21.2 compared to a state average of 22.6 and a national average of 21.1.
 51.56% of students were considered proficient in reading while 22.08% were proficient in math.
 The school is currently meeting 83.9% of the Adequate Yearly Progress (AYP) requirements but is not meeting AYP due to low proficiency in mathematics.
 Como Park has an AYP graduation rate of 96%.

+Through the Minnesota state Post Secondary Enrollment Options (PSEO) program, students are eligible to take classes at state colleges and universities.